Level/iterator-stream/README.md

 `.destroy()` will force close the underlying iterator.

-## License &amp; copyright
+## License

-Copyright (c) 2012-2017 LevelUP contributors.
+Copyright &copy; 2012-present `level-iterator-stream` contributors.

-LevelUP is licensed under the MIT license.
+`level-iterator-stream` is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE.md file for more details.
+See the included `LICENSE.md` file for more details.